lexandree/OpenStreetMap-Bonn/project.md

 WHERE key ='street' AND value LIKE '%strasse';
 ```

+### Additional Suggestions

+I found several interesting things in the data.

 There are only 8 charging stations with capacity 12 for electric cars in the city:
 ```
 SELECT * FROM nodes_tags WHERE id in (SELECT id FROM nodes_tags WHERE key ='amenity' AND value='charging_station');
 ```

 This sql commando counts 1768 records and gets 402 unique references to wikidata.
 The most popular reference
 with the occurence 95 or 0.5% is the Q2492 about Konrad Adenauer, the former Federal Chancellor of Germany.
 ```
-SELECT count(*) AS cc, value FROM ways_tags WHERE key='etymology:wikidata' GROP BY value ORDER BY cc DESC;
+SELECT count(*) AS cc, value FROM ways_tags WHERE key='etymology:wikidata' GROUP BY value ORDER BY cc DESC;
 ```
-The commando gets 28 unique postcodes:
+This commando gets 28 unique postcodes:
 ```
 SELECT tags.value, COUNT(*) as count FROM
 (SELECT * FROM nodes_tags UNION ALL